aitorvs/Android-MultiStateView/README.md

     </com.meetme.android.multistateview.MultiStateView>
 ```

-You can get a reference to the layout like so:
+You can get a reference to the layout.

 ```java
     @Override